 - The True20 system adds an ability to the Bluff skill called Conversational Paralysis, in which you say something so flat-out ridiculous that your opponent can do nothing but spend their next turn marveling at how wrong you are.

 - Vampire: The Requiem has a bloodline called the Spina who can gain combat advantages against opponents they've engaged in dialogue.
 At their power's highest level they can injure opponents just by insulting them.

 - Deadlands allows three social actions to hinder opponents in combat: staredowns (i.e. give 'em the old steel eyed glare and get them pecker heads quaking in their boots), bluffing to keep them off balance, and mocking them into doing something stupid.

-- Notably averted in the climactic duel in Macbeth:
+- Averted (though the trope apparently hadn't been invented yet) in the climactic duel in Macbeth:

 Macbeth: Of all men else I have avoided thee: but get thee back; my soul is too much charged with blood of thine already.

 Macduff: I have no words: My voice is in my sword: thou bloodier villain than terms can give thee out!